0xjmux/ESP-PROG-Adapter/README.md

 ## Features
 * Enables easy connecting TC-2050-IDC and SOICbite programming cables to ESP-PROG for JTAG and UART programming.
 * This enables you to use component-less programming footprints easily on your ESP-based projects (and anything using UART).
+* Includes reversible UART TX/RX so if you mess it up on your board, you can easily change it on your adapter!
-* All the info you need about the connector can be found in the [schematic!](files/esp-prog-adapter-v1.3-sch.pdf)
+* All the info you need about the connector can be found in the [schematic.](files/esp-prog-adapter-v1.3-sch.pdf)

 > [!NOTE]
 > Schematic, BOM, Gerbers, and all other files needed for production and assembly can be found attached to the latest [release!](https://github.com/0xjmux/ESP-PROG-Adapter/releases/latest)